anson10/Neural-Networks-from-Scratch/README.md

 │
 ├── Chapter-1/
 │   ├── notes.md        # Notes from Chapter 1
-│   ├── code.py         # Code implementation for Chapter 1
+│   ├── code.ipynb         # Code implementation for Chapter 1
 │
 ├── Chapter-2/
 │   ├── notes.md        # Notes from Chapter 2
-│   ├── code.py         # Code implementation for Chapter 2
+│   ├── code.ipynb        # Code implementation for Chapter 2
 │
 ├── Chapter-3/
 │   └── ... (more chapters to come)